raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

-Leave the `ToneSound` class at the top of your program, scroll to the bottom and add the code above.
+Leave the `ToneSound` class at the top of your program, scroll to the bottom, delete the previous `while` loop code and then add the code above.
 If necessary modify it for a pull down configuration.

 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.